Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4. Double-click on any row in the Results Grid to see the detailed results summary for the selected block.

-TIP: To apply a filter to the displayed data in the Result Details sidebar, left click on Name or Data cell and set the Filter Rules or Filter Values.
+TIP: To apply a filter to the displayed data in the Result Details sidebar, left click on the Name or Data cell and set the Filter Rules or Filter Values.

 13.0 Export Results